alipzsh/knowledge-base/methodology.md

   ==> you encountered a [checker function](checker function) --> [[devtools]] --> [[fuzz by hand]]
-    - at this stage you will find out what the vulnerability can be (e.g. XSS or etc)
+    - at this stage you will find out what the vulnerability can be (e.g. XSS or etc) input in DOM sinks:
-      - XSS -> only in absolute path (URL) e.g. if you can bypass the checks to get redirected to e.g. `https://google.com`
+      - XSS -> only in absolute path (URL) e.g. if you can bypass the checks to get redirected to lets say `https://google.com`
-      - redirection -> relative path (relative URL) e.g `.../redirecturi?=javascript:test` -> in the code block
-      `w='https://URLjavascript:test'` and `H(w)=true`.
+      - redirection -> relative path (relative URL) because it will be added to a base name that's out of our control. e.g `.../redirecturi?=javascript:test` -> in the code block `w='https://URLjavascript:test'` and `H(w)=true`.
   --> [[fuzz by hand]]